spragl/Takeput/README.md

 - set( %settings )

-    Changes the default values to be %settings.
+    Customize the default values by setting parameters as in %settings.
 Can be reset by calling "reset".

 # CONFIGURATION

-There are six configuration parameters.
+There are seven configuration parameters.

 - create